mapk/p5js-block/readme.txt

 2. You can edit the code and preview the results from within the editor.

 == Changelog ==

+1.1 - Inclusion of p5.js as a local dependency.

 1.0 - Functional prototype.
 It works great using iframes.